IST-EVA-Support/EVA-Manageability-Sample/README.md

  // Running the package help file.
 ./carota -h
 ```
 There will list some properties that you can modify it.
+According to your requirement, you can use it for reference.
+This is for the convenience of packaging.
   ```c
   Option:
         -p [ Adding EVA AI configuration into package]